protective hairstyles for 4c hair

 8. Crochet Braids

 My personal all-time favorites are crochet braids because they are super versatile.
 This innovative hairstyle allows you to rock almost every type of hair texture without having to manipulate your own.
-By simply attaching synthetic hair extensions, you can pretty much rock any look while still protecting your natural hair.
+By simply attaching synthetic hair extensions with a crochet needle, you can pretty much rock any look while still protecting your natural hair.